E-MailRelay

 All configuration options are documented in the E-MailRelay reference document.

-Account user-ids and passwords can be configured by editing the E-MailRelay secrets file.
-Check the --client-auth or --server-auth options in the startup batch file to find out where this is.
+Account user-ids and passwords can be configured by editing the E-MailRelay secrets file, normally ProgramData\E-MailRelay\emailrelay.auth.
+Check that the --client-auth or --server-auth options in the startup batch file or configuration file refer to this file.

 Manual installation